Brontomerus/brandons-site/src/data/about.md

 # Intro

 I'm Brandon.
-I'm currently 25 years old, grew up near Cleveland, Ohio, and I'm always trying to learn & try new things.
-My career interests are focused on working with companies to fully leverage cloud architectures and machine learning to translate _predictive analytics_ into _prescriptive analytics_.
-I love to learn and challenge myself, and I like to work with Python and databases of all shapes, sizes, and theorems.
-Whether its the ACID Principles or the CAP theorem, Regression or Classification, Supervised or Unsupervised - I'm all about learning how it works and how it fits into the grand scheme of the data analytics stack!
+I'm currently 30 years old, grew up near Cleveland, Ohio, and I'm always trying to learn & try new things.
+My career interests are focused on working with organizations to leverage new technologies into tangible impacts.
+Currently co-located between Cleveland and Reno, NV.

 # Personal Mission Statement: